This topic provides recommendations for managing Security Command Center services and features to help you get the most

 Keep communications on

 Security Command Center is regularly updated with new detectors and features.
 Release notes inform you about product changes and updates to documentation.
-But you can set your communication preferences in the Cloud Console to receive product updates and special promotions by email or mobile.
+But you can set your communication preferences in the Google Cloud console to receive product updates and special promotions by email or mobile.
 You can also let us know whether you're interested in participating in user surveys and pilot programs.